TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 There was an error in the output: `"Clock skew too great"`.

-This error seems that we have a big time difference between our system and the target.
+This error indicates that there's a significant time difference between our system and the target.

 The solution is to run `ntpdate`: